achrafelkhnissi/1337/42curses/Born2beRoot/README.md

 	- Mounting is the attaching of an additional filesystem to the currently accessible filesystem of a computer.
 - What is VFS (Virtual File System)?
 - What is a Device File:
+	- Represent Hardware devices to User-Mode applications.
+Look it a normal files at first glance.
+Do not contain any data - they are used for communications only. in 'ls -l', the first letter is either 'c' or 'b', depending on the device type.
+Have a major number, describe the type fo the Device.
+Have a minor number, describing the instance of the Device (allows several Devices of the same type)
 	- Block Device:
+		- A Block Device is a device whose driver communicates by sending entire blocks of data.
+Example - hard disks, USB cameras, Disk-On-Key.
+(Note: Filesystems can only be mounted if they are on block devices.)
 	- Character Device:
+		- A Character Device is a device whose driver communicates by sending and receiving single characters (bytes, octets).
+Example - serial ports, parallel ports, sound cards, keyboard.
+	- 3 differences between character devices and block devices:
+		- Character devices can only be accessed in bytes, while block devices are accessed in blocks, such as 512 bytes, 1024 bytes, etc.
+		- Block devices can be accessed randomly, but character devices cannot.
+		- There are no restrictions on the size of character and blocks, and blocks also can be accessed in bytes.

 ## Notes